carloscruzgit/udemy2_tips/README.md

-# Orders and Tip calculator
+# Orders and Tip Calculator

 Project done by Carlos Cruz in order to practice more React.
-The basic and key features implemented on this little project:
+The basic and key features implemented in this little project:

--It is done of course in React, with Vite to configure the environment easily.
+- It is done, of course, in React, with **Vite** to configure the environment easily.
--For the CSS, I've used Tailwind in order to also practice it.
+- For the CSS, I've used **Tailwind** to also practice it.
--It's also done in TypeScript to get in touch with interfaces/types and avoid errors -Created a custom hooks to handle the Order state.
+- It's also done in **TypeScript** to get familiar with interfaces/types and avoid errors.
--Create various components like OrderItem, MenuItem, OrderTotal and Tip -Usage of React Hooks like useMemo for performance.
+- Created a **custom hook** to handle the Order state.
+- Created various components like `OrderItem`, `MenuItem`, `OrderTotal`, and `Tip`.
+- Utilized **React Hooks** like `useMemo` for performance improvements.